Business Offers & Discounts

 Santander’s Discovery Days

-This programme enables teams around the business to take part in team volunteering days where they’re based.
+Santander's Discover Foundation offers grants and volunteers to community groups.
+Discovery Days mean employees from across the business can take part in team volunteering days where they’re based.
 These one-day events provide the perfect opportunity to help organisations in the local area.
 There is a £250 materials budget available and teams range from 6-20.

 John Lewis & Waitrose